NubeIO/rubix-ce-docs/docs/rubix-ce/services/rql/rql.md

 A rule can be written and called from an external endpoint and a body can be passed in for data to be processed

 ### Usage
-- add a new script called `test` and paste in the example code below
+- Add a new script called `test` and paste in the example code below
-- call the end point below as per the curl example. (the endpoint is called by passing in the script name)
+- Call the end point below as per the curl example. (the endpoint is called by passing in the script name)

 ### Example RQL code
 ```js